 Sometimes life stinks, doesn't it?
 There's the cat box, your son's gym socks, last night's spilled clam chowder—all begging to be deodorized.
 No wonder air-fresheners now come in so many varieties: sprays, candles, sticks, even plug-in units.

-Appealing as these products may be, they often contain a hefty helping of chemicals, such as formaldehyde, says Laureen Burton, M.P.H., a chemist and toxicologist for the Environmental Protection Agency's Indoor Environments Division.
+Appealing as these products may be, they often contain potentially-dangerous chemicals, such as formaldehyde, says Laureen Burton, M.P.H., a chemist and toxicologist for the Environmental Protection Agency's Indoor Environments Division.
 "Some people don't react to the chemicals at all," she says.
 "Others may experience headaches, respiratory symptoms, heart palpitations, stomach upset or other symptoms."
 Exposure can also trigger asthma and allergic reactions.